Dynatrace/dynatrace-operator/README.md

 $ oc -n dynatrace create secret generic dynakube --from-literal="apiToken=DYNATRACE_API_TOKEN" --from-literal="paasToken=PLATFORM_AS_A_SERVICE_TOKEN"
 ```

-#### Create `DynaKube` custom resource for ActiveGate and CloudNativeFullStack rollout
+#### Create `DynaKube` custom resource for ActiveGate and OneAgent rollout

-The rollout of Dynatrace ActiveGate is governed by a custom resource of type `DynaKube`.
+The rollout of the Dynatrace components is governed by a custom resource of type `DynaKube`.
+This custom resource will
+contain parameters for various Dynatrace capabilities (API monitoring, routing, etc.)

 Note: `.spec.tokens` denotes the name of the secret holding access tokens.
 If not specified Dynatrace Operator searches
 for a secret called like the DynaKube custom resource `.metadata.name`.